william-hula/acom/README.md

 Or clone the repository and run locally.

-Update 5-24: Now preliminary version is on shinyapps.io, but having issues with ggplot currently, so no plot on results page.
-Use the above runGithub() method for now…
+Update 5-24: Now preliminary version is on shinyapps.io:
 <https://rb-cavanaugh.shinyapps.io/pnt-cat/>

 ## To do list